robisim74/qwik-speak/README.md

 See [Qwik Speak Inline Vite plugin](./tools/inline.md) for more information on how it works and how to use it.

-The [sample app](./src/app) in this project uses a localized routing, _Qwik Speak Inline Vite plugin & runtime_ solution and implements SSG.
+The [sample app](./src/app) in this project implements a localized routing and _Qwik Speak Inline Vite plugin & runtime_ solution.

 ## Speak config
 - `defaultLocale`